 Now, if you know the specifics of Mr. Dean’s Bio and background, perhaps you’ve noticed I have failed to mention one project in particular.
 The year was 1993, a year that saw Mike join drummer Richard Hoak (Brutal Truth, Exit-13, Total Fucking Destruction) and guitarist Paul Maiello (photo unavailable) in the trio NINEFINGER.
 Ultimately, there was not a whole hell of a lot to come from this musical collaboration, outside of their sole 1996 full-length album release ‘Ninefingered‘ for Too Damn Hype Records / Chord Recordings.

-Containing lo-fi sludge metal with a muddy sound quality and effect-heavy vocals, the 11-song album contained nine originals and two cover songs.
+Containing lo-fi sludge metal with a muddy sound quality and effects-heavy vocals, the 11-song album contained nine originals and two cover songs.
 Those covers alone are worth the price of admission, as the trio managed to nicely mutilate Faith’s ‘In The Black‘ and Mötley Crüe’s “Dr. Feelgood“.
-As for the album’s overall musical direction, one might try imagine early Butthole Surfers melded with ‘Animosity‘ era Corrosion Of Conformity… it is caustic and abrasive.
+As for the album’s overall musical direction, one might try to imagine early Butthole Surfers melded with ‘Animosity‘ era Corrosion Of Conformity… it is caustic and abrasive.